-If you’re the kind of person who gets deeper into this sort of thing, you’ll know there are three basic coney varieties: The dry-sauced Jackson Coney, developed by George Todoroff in about 1914; The juicier-sauced Detroit Coney, developed by someone at either of the side-by-side American or Lafayette Coney Islands (there are too many versions of the story to sort out) in about 1917; And of course the Flint Coney, with the Flint Coney Island restaurant opening south of the Flint River at 202 S. Saginaw St. in 1926 (the year it first showed up in R.L.
-Polk & Co.’s Flint City Directory).
+If you’re the kind of person who gets deeper into this sort of thing, you’ll know there are three basic coney varieties in Michigan: The dry-sauced Jackson Coney, developed by George Todoroff in about 1914; The juicier-sauced Detroit Coney, developed by someone at either of the side-by-side American or Lafayette Coney Islands (there are too many versions of the story to sort out) in about 1917; And of course the Flint Coney, with the Flint Coney Island restaurant opening south of the Flint River at 202 S. Saginaw St. in 1925. (the year it first showed up in R.L.
+Polk & Co.’s Flint City Directory was 1926.)

-In early January 2021 after a comment claimed Lafeyette Coney Island had stopped using beef heart in the 1960s, I emailed the store and asked.
+In early January 2021 after an online comment claimed Lafayette Coney Island in Detroit had stopped using beef heart in the 1960s, I emailed the store and asked.
 The answer was that they do not use beef heart there.
 As I know they still use beef heart in the sauce next door at American Coney Island, sauce made by Detroit Chili Co., Inc., the differences in the two sauces is clear.

 One thing I’m doing my best to correct, is peoples’ perception of what a Flint Coney really is.
 So before we go any further, let’s get something straight: